 About Golden Chariot train

-In the same lines as Palace on wheels of Rajasthan, Golden chariot is an award-winning and the only luxury train in South India.
+In the same lines as Palace on wheels of Rajasthan, the Golden chariot is an award-winning and the only luxury train in South India.
 It is a joint venture between Karnataka State Tourism and Development Corporation (KSTDC) and the Indian Railways.
 The Golden Chariot derives its name from the famous stone structure in the Vitthala Temple at Hampi.
 It started operating in 2008 and usually runs from October through March.
 Mapple Group handles the hospitality services on the train.
 The train consists of eleven air-conditioned passenger cars, two restaurant cars, a bar, a gym car, a staff car and finally two cars to power everything including Internet and television.

 It is a 7-night, 8-day journey covering the various locations of South India offering an insight into the rich heritage and culture of the Southern part of India.

-Location highlights: one of the oldest towns of India – Madurai, former French Colony of Pondicherry, beaches and backwaters of Kerala, and UNESCO World Heritage site of Brihadeeswara Temple.
+Location highlights: one of the oldest towns of India – Madurai, former French Colony of Pondicherry, beaches, and backwaters of Kerala, and UNESCO World Heritage site of Brihadeeswara Temple.

 Pride of south, on the other hand, covers Karnataka and Goa.